 How to get to the uni

 - Birmingham is full of transport links!
-From the newly refurbished Grand Central Station, providing a way to work and study in Birmingham for people all across the country, to the newly extended Metro system, there are so many ways to get around.
+From Grand Central Station, providing a way to work and study in Birmingham for people all across the country, to the newly extended Metro system, there are so many ways to get around.
 We’re a 10-15 minute walk from all city centre train stations and centrally located to make it even easier to find us.

 The city is your campus: join us at Birmingham City University and you will be studying right in the heart of a forward-looking and vibrant city with plenty to see and do just a few minutes’ walk from the campus.
 Whether you’re moving to Birmingham or you’re a Brummie at heart, there’s so much to student life here to explore.

 Studying in Birmingham offers you the chance to live and work in the youngest major city in Europe with world-class restaurants, entertainment and shops.
 What’s more, Birmingham is home to more than one million people from a range of different cultures and ethnic groups, it is also the youngest major city in the UK, with under-20s accounting for 28% of its population.

 Sports and recreation